PhpGt/StyleGuide/general/README.md

 ## [Variables](variables.md)

 + Use camelCase for variable naming
-+ Never use global variables, except for superglobals
++ Never use global variables
 + Properties should always be declared
 + Variables should always be declared at the top of the block they are used in